macwiatrak/BacBench/README.md

     --model-path macwiatrak/bacformer-masked-complete-genomes \
     --model-type bacformer \
     --batch-size 64 \
-    --max-n-proteins 6000  # max nr of proteins in a genome, default value
+    --max-n-proteins 9000  # max nr of proteins in a genome

 # embed and save the genomes using the Nucleotide Transformer model
 python bacbench/modeling/run_embed_dna.py \